GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 The plausible inference is that Ryan's attachment to Nienke protected her from the interpretive machinery he applied to others.
 He saw Mallory's ambiguity as controlling but Nienke's ambiguity as possibility.
 He saw Maarten's deficits clearly but had less interest in the ethical discomfort of his own "waiting in the wings" position.

+Olivia's retrospective account strengthens the impression that Ryan remained protective of Nienke as an exception.
+In January, when Olivia told Ryan she did not like Nienke and found the relationship suspicious, Ryan reportedly remained defensive of the relationship rather than adopting the same suspicious/pathologizing stance he applied elsewhere.

 ### 5. The Maarten Blind Spot

 Maarten was part of the relationship field, not a distant abstraction.
 Ryan met him, spent time with him, assessed him, heard about conflict between him and Nienke, knew about the open-relationship framing, and measured himself against Maarten's shortcomings.